alternet/alternet.ml/tools/src/site/markdown/properties.md

 Finally, we need to supply an adapter for the colors.
 First, indicates what is the type of the field by prepending the special notation `$java.awt.Color` before the actual value :

-<div class="source"><pre class="prettyprint">
+<div class="source"><pre class="prettyprint properties">
 gui.colors.background = $java.awt.Color #FFFFFF
 </pre></div>

 Then, we need to supply an adapter, and tell the generator to use that adapter.
-An adapter is just a function that takes a `java.lang.String` and parse it to get an instance of the expected type ; our adapter is just a `java.util.function.Function<java.lang.String, java.awt.Color>`, and such function already exist, it is `java.awt.Color::decode`.
+An adapter is just a function that takes a `java.lang.String` and parse it to get an instance of the expected type ; our adapter is just a `java.util.function.Function<java.lang.String, java.awt.Color>`, and such function already exist, it is [`java.awt.Color::decode`](https://docs.oracle.com/javase/8/docs/api/java/awt/Color.html#decode-java.lang.String-).

 To bind that adapter to the target class, we would write this Java code :